caktus/invoke-kubesae/README.rst

 ------------

-If you think you've found a bug or are interested in contributing to this project, check out `invoke-kubsae on Github
+If you think you've found a bug or are interested in contributing to this project, check out `invoke-kubesae on Github
 <https://github.com/caktus/invoke-kubesae>`_.

 Development sponsored by `Caktus Consulting Group, LLC